-Usually borrowers want to include alimony as a source of income when they apply for a mortgage because the additional income enables them to qualify for a larger loan amount.
-Lenders typically require that borrowers who include alimony income on their mortgage application also report the alimony on their tax returns because this allows the lender to verify the income.
+Usually borrowers want to include alimony as a source of income when they apply for a mortgage because the additional income enables you to qualify for a higher loan amount.
+As long as the income is expected to continue for at least three years and you can document the income, lenders include alimony or child support to determine the mortgage you qualify for.

 Use ourMORTGAGE QUALIFICATION CALCULATORto determine the mortgage you can afford with and without alimony payments